Vinesma/.dotfiles/install/README.md

 - For using neovim inside vscode, you need to install a vscode extension.

 - After installing the extension run `nvim -v` and check if your version is higher than 0.5.0.
 If it is ignore the next step and just add the path to your nvim to the extension config.
-You can run `which nvim` to find the path.
+You can run `command -v nvim` to find the path.

-- If you don't have access to nvim 0.5.0+, the easiest way to get it is by [downloading the appimage](https://github.com/neovim/neovim/releases) running: `chmod u+x` on it, then adding the path to it in the extension config.
+- If the repositories don't package nvim 0.5.0+, the easiest way to get it is by [downloading the appimage](https://github.com/neovim/neovim/releases) running: `chmod u+x` on it, then adding the path to it in the extension config.

 ### Arch User Repository (AUR)